I was sitting in Golden Gate Park among the giant trees contemplating the ups and downs of the construction industry focusing mainly on the downs.

 “Wow, a photo print of Ritchie Valens!
 Thanks so much, man.”
 I said.

 “You’re welcome, I’m glad you came to see me.
-Glad you brought Ernesto.
+Glad you brought Ernie.
 He’s a good guy.”

 I made my way back to the van and loaded up my guitar.
 I waved to Bob and looked once again at the view between the cedar trees to the unfolding strawberry glory beyond.
-I started the van and headed out.
-All in all, it was a better Saturday than I had planned, and it all began when I gave a homeless guy some watermelon, and in return, he had given me an opportunity to step inside the short life of a legend who helped shaped the music that defined me.
-Ernesto also showed me art in the form of acres and acres of strawberry fields in a magical place that seem to encircle that part of the country like a red berry oasis amidst fields of green.
+I started the vehicle and headed out.
+It was a better Saturday than I had planned, and it all began when I gave a homeless guy some watermelon, and in return, he had given me an opportunity to step inside the short life of a legend who helped shape the music that defined me.
+Ernie also showed me art in the form of acres and acres of strawberry fields in a magical place that seemed to encircle that part of the country like a red berry oasis amidst fields of green.